wjhopper/PBS-R-Manual/basics.md

 Just as in mathematics, the integer class can only represent whole numbers, e.g., 6.
 However, if you type `6` into the R console, R will not use the integer class to represent the 6.
 As mentioned just above, R will use the numeric data type to represent the 6.
 If you want to *force* R to use the integer class, you must terminate the number with an upper-case L, e.g., `2L`.
 In practice, it usually makes little difference whether you use the integer class or the numeric class to represent whole numbers, so sticking with the default class of numeric is safe to do.

 ### The Logical Class {#logicals}
 Logical data can only take on 2 possible values: TRUE (1) or FALSE (0).
 This type of datum is used to represent whether some state exists (is true) or does not exist (is false).
 TRUE and FALSE **must be uppercase**.
 They *can* can be abbreviated as T and F, but it is not recommended because while the names `T` and `F` can be over-written with non-logical values, `TRUE` and `FALSE` are reserved names that can never be overwritten.
-Such a restrictive class of data may not seem useful, but play an important role in data manipulation, as they can be used to indicate the presence (or absence) of other data values you are interested in.
+Such a restrictive class of data may not seem useful, but it plays an important role in data manipulation, as it can be used to indicate the presence (or absence) of other data values you are interested in.

 You can change a `TRUE` to a `FALSE` (or a `FALSE` to a `TRUE`) by prefixing them with the `!` negation operator.